As of January 2020 there were over 1.74 billion websites on the Internet. Wow.

-Bullseye SEO Ranking and Marketing Tips PDF
+Bullseye SEO PDF

-Begin to carefully create your phrases – no one word keywords here.
+Begin to carefully create your phrases – no one-word keywords here.
 Use phrases that you know for a fact those looking for your site will use.

-Many times these are entirely different sets of keyword phrases!
+Many times these are entirely different sets of keyword phrases.
 If you are not sure what folks are actually using, check out my post on Free Keyword Research Tools.

-This allows you to prioritize your efforts knowing which terms are those terms that are most important for you to get found by.
-You really need to be realistic here and not use terms that your site does not clearly back up with content.
-Simply typing keywords in a plugin doesn’t make it so!
+This allows you to prioritize your efforts knowing which terms are those that are most important for you to get found by.
+You really need to be realistic and not use terms that your site does not clearly back up with content.
+Simply typing keywords into a worksheet or a plugin doesn’t make it so.

-Now move to the next circle outside of the bullseye.
-Determine which page those phrases apply to most and follow the above.
-If the phrases in any target circle are not closely related or do not apply to each other, you can simply create a new page with useful information and resources (not fluff) that applies to each specific set of phrases.
-As a matter of fact that works even better!
+You don’t want phrases in any target circle that are not closely related or do not apply to each other.
+Create a new bullseye using your next set of phrases and then create useful information and resources (not fluff) that applies to each specific set of phrases.
+That works even better.

 Search Engines are Just Computers

-The key to bullseye marketing is knowing what your target market uses to find you and incorporating those terms and phrases, ideas and concepts into your site!
+The key to bullseye marketing is knowing what your target market uses to find you and incorporating those terms and phrases, ideas and concepts into your site.

 You will actually dilute your site’s relevancy by trying to get found by everything under the sun.
 And if you do not have content that backs up those phrases – well, as we say in Chicago – foe-ged-aboud-it!

 Target your bullseye and have your site mimic that layout.
 You’ll be pleasantly surprised as you see your targeted pages gain higher relevancy, then get found, passed around and commented on.

-Use target marketing and hit the bullseye!
+Use target SEO marketing and hit the bullseye.

 At your service,